Aggregative Efficiency of Bayesian Learning in Networks: Organizational Applications

+\begin{cor} Agents in position $K+1$ (who can observe all silos) eventually aggregate signals per generation.
+If $k\in S_{n}$, then agents in position $k$ eventually aggregate signals per generation. \end{cor} Corollary \ref{cor:silo} shows that executives can aggregate up to $K$ signals per generation, depending on the sizes of the silos.
+So, social learning can aggregate more than three signals per generation for the executives when there are silos.
+By contrast, the executives' information improves by no more than three signals per generation starting from generation 3 in the maximal generations network (Proposition \ref{prop:starting_3}), which represents an organization with full data transparency.

-If the organization's payoff is closely identified with the utility of its executive's action in each generation, then information silos can improve the organization's welfare.
+If the organization's payoff is closely identified with its executive's information aggregation, then information silos can help the organization.
 Such an organization structure provides less confounded information to the key decision-makers by sacrificing the rate of learning within silos.
 Indeed, behavior in different silos are conditionally independent of each other.
-If the organization is instead one where every member's action significantly contributes to its welfare, then information silos are detrimental to the organization.
+If the organization is instead one where every member's information aggregation significantly contributes to its payoff, then information silos are detrimental to the organization.
 Newcomers could learn better by observing all incumbents in the organization, instead of only those in the same silo.

-The negative case studies that \citet{tett2015silo} and others use to advocate breaking down silos mostly involve workers in silos who take actions that severely harm the company, or executives who are unable to process the data from multiple silos.
-For instance, \citet{tett2015silo} discusses two product divisions of Sony simultaneously producing two very similar music players that ended up competing with each other on the market, a situation where the organization's welfare depends on the actions taken within the silos rather than the action of a single executive who oversees all silos.

-An important qualification is that if employees communicate private signals along with actions (perhaps as in the application in Section \ref{subsec:AppMentorship}), then information silos will be harmful for social learning.
-When full information sharing is possible, information silos will lead to less informed workers without meaningfully improving executives' actions.